 - Our first two Hospitality and Adventure Tourism apprentices, Andrew and Struan, started in July 2018 and have now finished their apprenticeships and have moved onto positive destinations.
 Jack is still based at CYP and hopes to complete a Youth Work apprenticeship as well.

 - Thanks to funding from Historic Environment Scotland, two Landscape Projects Assistants, Lisa and Niall started in Sept 2019.
 This role combines both natural and cultural heritage, with the apprentices working towards a Rural Skills Modern Apprenticeship and Level 2 Award in Cultural Heritage.

 - Volunteers have also taken part in a number of accredited and non accredited training opportunities including Outdoor First Aid, Walk Leader training, and various practical survey techniques.

 The Callander Youth Project Trust is leading this project, with support from others including Loch Lomond and the Trossachs National Park Authority.
-The project is funded by the Heritage Lottery Fund and the Callander Youth Project Trust.
+The project is funded by the Heritage Lottery Fund, Historic Environment Scotland and the Callander Youth Project Trust.

 News & blog